openhab/website/blog/2024-12-15-openhab-4-3-release.md

 ### Thing Actions

-openHAB 4.3 finally introduces the ability to invoke (most) Thing actions from the UI as well as to use them in UI-based rules.
+openHAB 4.3 finally introduces the ability to invoke (most) Thing actions from the UI, as well as to use them in UI-based rules.
-Whether a Thing action is supported by the UI depends on its input types and its output type, but we have put great efforts into supporting as much input and output types as possible.
+Whether a Thing action is supported by the UI depends on its input types and its output type, but we have put great efforts into supporting as many input and output types as possible.

 The availability of Thing actions is a major improvement as it allows several things that were impossible or unnecessarily complex before, for example:

 - Invoke Thing actions from UI-based rules without the need to create a script for that.
-  For example, you can now add the new [Fronius Thing actions](/addons/bindings/fronius/#actions) directly to a UI-rule to control your hybrid inverter's battery management.
+  For example, you can now add the new [Fronius Thing actions](/addons/bindings/fronius/#actions) directly to a UI rule to control your hybrid inverter's battery management.
-  Just click on "Show All" button when adding a new action to a rule, and you will see the following actions:
+  Just click on the "Show All" button when adding a new action to a rule, and you will see the following actions:
   <p align="center"><img style="max-width: 70%;" src="/uploads/2024-12-15-openhab-4-3-release/fronius-thing-actions-rules.jpg"/></p>

 - Get calculated values from Thing actions without the need to use a script to log them, for example for the [Astro binding](/addons/bindings/astro):